My dream is for anyone to be able to have the treats they love. Especially if it's your child.

-Do you make "regular" cakes . . . you know, with butter and eggs and stuff?
+Do you make "regular" treats . . . you know, with butter and eggs and stuff?

-How long will my cake or goodies keep?
+How long will my goodies keep?
 How do I store them?

 Can I order something I don't see on your web site?

 What you see on the web site is just a sampling of my offerings.
-The majority of my work is made up of customized cakes and other bakery items.
-And I'm willing to try any dessert - chances are I've made what you have in mind, so let's talk!
+Every dessert order is customized to your particular specifications.
+And I'm willing to try almost any baked good - chances are I've made what you have in mind, so let's talk!

 Is your kitchen and home free of my allergens?